MithulMDev/Financial_distress_classification/Reasonings.md

 - <b>Visualize TSNE graphs<b>
 - This is to capture pattern of the data
 - explain about the prior and post methods TSNE graphs and your interpretations
+- MICE vs AE
+  - AE has preserved original data patterns, as it closely resembles the original data prior to preprocessing
+  - MICE has seen to have a bit more dispersion in the clusters. while it has maintained a close resembling pattern, it has also introduced some variability through the process, impersonating the underlying patterns and relationships of variables among each other.
+  - MICE also suggests that there are possible new outliers as it is spread out when compared to AE, indicating the imputation could have introduced some meaningful and structural variability
+  - MICE are slightly more dispersed suggesting, while it has handled imputation well, it has not preserved data like AE.
+So in conclusion AE seems to preserve the underlying patterns of the data - originality of the data. while MICE is observed to have introduced structural changes as it focuses on preserving the relationship between the variables for each instance.
+As a company's financial metrics are interelated and is different for each of the company based on industry, scale and nature of operations etc...
+  - The relationships between variables in finance are iften complexand multifaceted.
+The changes and variability introduced by MICE could be capturing these patterns which may not be apparent in the large chunk of data, as there is a high possibility that these pattern differ for each instance
+  - The balance between preserving the originality and allowing meaningful variations is crucial.
   -------------------------- should populate